Arctic Monkeys win coveted album gong at top UK music awards

 “That rock ‘n roll, it just won’t go away,” frontman Alex Turner said as he accepted the award.

-The Arctic Monkeys were the bookies favourites to walk away with the Mastercard British Album of the Year award this year, the third time they have won it.
-(Reporting by Sarah Young)
+The Arctic Monkeys were the bookies favorites to walk away with the Mastercard British Album of the Year award this year, the third time they have won it.